SergeyReizman/My_Simple_Portfolio/README.md

 Updated designs showcasing new hover effects, color schemes, and responsive layouts for various screen sizes.
 Testing Tools:
 Examples of BrowserStack and Google Lighthouse reports are attached for reference.
+This document provides a comprehensive overview of the project, detailing its purpose, features, technologies, and the workflow used to bring it to life.
+The success criteria ensure that the website meets the highest standards for performance, accessibility, and user experience.